**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I LOVE THEM SO MUCH!

-Step 8.
-The Stable or Creche:
+Step 9.
+How to Make the Stable or Creche:

 With my engineer dad’s help, we made our own stables for my Nativity scenes.